tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 - Less dependent on individual player skill.
 As there are much more marines than xenos, unless they sabotage the group then skilled players can average out the less skilled ones.
 	- Xenos on the other hand depend on skilled players as there are much less of them, and it's especially needed for the Ruler roles.
 - Greater benefit for getting kills.
 Xeno corpses when recovered can be converted into req points for top-tier equipment, killing particular castes can totally disrupt xenos' ability to function well as a team (see "dependence on unique roles staying alive") and it neuters the xeno's snowball mechanic (maturity and evolution are reset).
-	- Xenos on the other hand gain psy points for purchasing beneficial structures and Primordial evolution, however xenos have to accumulate a lot more corpses for this.
+	- Xenos on the other hand gain psy points for purchasing beneficial structures and Apex evolution, however xenos have to accumulate a lot more corpses for this.
 - Easier to respec if needed.
 Marines can pick up a new weapon, get equipment sent down or briefly head shipside to swap to a whole new set of equipment.
 	- Xenos on the other hand  to devolve one or more tiers then wait to evolve one or more tiers, which takes a lot of time.
 - On Nuclear War: Marines losing control of their most important map area (FOB) is not too impactful as they also have a Tadpole for moving troops and can call an ERT for example.